rubenwardy/minetest_modding_book/_en/items/inventories.md

 A detached inventory is one which is independent of players or nodes.
 Detached inventories also don't save over a restart.
-Detached inventories need to be created before they can be used - this will be covered later.

 ```lua
 local inv = minetest.get_inventory({
     type="detached", name="inventory_name" })
 ```

-Unlike the other types of inventory, you must first create a detached inventory:
+Unlike the other types of inventory, you must first create a detached inventory before accessing it:

 ```lua
 minetest.create_detached_inventory("inventory_name")
 ```

-The create_detached_inventory function accepts 3 arguments, only first is required.
+The create_detached_inventory function accepts 3 arguments, where only the first - the inventory name - is required.
 The second argument takes a table of callbacks, which can be used to control how players interact with the inventory: